 Just like we all obsessively read Amazon reviews before buying an item (or maybe it’s just me), potential clients want to hear from your past clients.
 What did you do for them?
 How did you make their dream vacation come true?
 Did you listen to them?

 It’s always a good habit to follow up with your clients regardless of if you get a testimony, but if you receive a glowing review, make sure you do something with it!
 Ask for a photo and permission to publish.
 If it is a particularly long review, paraphrase a small section to make it more digestible.

-My goodness, when you landed on this article, you were wondering how you make a website from scratch and now look at you.
-You're well on your way your way launch and feeling like your website is ready to go live!
-But don’t hit that publish button (at 3am) just yet!
+My goodness, when you landed on this article, you were wondering how you make a website from scratch, and now look at you.
+You're well on your way to launch and you feel like your website is ready to go live!
+But don’t hit that publish button (at 3 am) just yet!
 You want to test your site before you go live.

 Also, you’ve likely been staring at your website for far too long.
 Give yourself a chance to look at it with fresh eyes.
-Better yet, have a few family and/or friends scour your site with honest feedback and a keen eye.
-(Find your type A friends who always use proper punctuation and full sentences in texts — those are the ones you want for this task!)
+Better yet, have a few family members and/or friends scour your site with honest feedback and a keen eye.
+(Find your type-A friends who always use proper punctuation and full sentences in texts — those are the ones you want for this task!)